elfakyn/knowledge/windows/power.md

 Applies to: Windows 10, probably also 7/8/8.1.
-Check the last revision date on this document.
+Check the last edited date on this document.

 This guide assumes you know your way around Windows and have already tried the usual suspects.